iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 It's likely that the ability to adapt to different types of prompts, including those that are humorous or absurd, demonstrates a level of flexibility in AI systems.
 An AGI would need to handle a wide range of tasks and respond appropriately to a vast array of situations, including those that are non-standard or require creative thinking.

 Unfortunately, the current success of AI in responding creatively to certain types of prompts doesn't directly translate to achieving AGI.
-AGI would require not just creativitym but also a deep understanding, reasoning, self-awareness, and the ability to learn and apply knowledge across a wide range of domains.
+AGI would require not just creativity but also deep understanding, reasoning, self-awareness, and the ability to learn and apply knowledge across a wide range of domains.
 The creativity observed in current AI models is still a far cry from the complete intelligence that AGI represents.
 Sequential language generation is only one example of the gap we still need to bridge.

 <Figure
   image={shrug}